andotherstuff/garland-protocol/garland-v0.1.md

 )
 ```

-The commit key encrypts commit event content and sequence number tags.
+The commit key encrypts commit event content.
 The metadata key encrypts inodes and directory blobs.
 Separating these keys limits the impact of potential key compromise and clarifies the encryption scope.

 Each file receives a randomly generated 256-bit key at creation time.
 This per-file key is stored within the file's inode, encrypted using XChaCha20-Poly1305 with the metadata key.
 Random per-file keys ensure that identical files produce different ciphertexts, preventing content-based correlation.